PMoscova89/TheSolution/README.md

 My main reason for creating this repo is twofold:

 1. **Help Others:**
-   I wanted a resource where anyone—beginner, student, or interviewer—can not only see working code, but also practice writing their own, using the clearly scaffolded `BlankSolution` class.
+   I wanted a resource where anyone (beginner, student, or interviewer)can not only see working code, but also practice writing their own, using the `BlankSolution` class.
 This makes it easier to build real understanding and confidence.

 2. **"Patrick was here."**
    I also wanted to leave my mark.
 If you stumbled onto my GitHub out of curiosity (or maybe while prepping for an interview, or snooping around before hiring me), I want you to see at a glance: